Memory-Efficient Convex Optimization for Self-Dictionary Separable Nonnegative Matrix Factorization: A Frank-Wolfe Approach: Numerical Results

 The link between mixed membership stochastic model (MMSB)-based overlapped community detection and simplex-structured matrix factorization has often been used in the literature; see \cite{panov2018consistent,mao2017mixed,huang2019detecting,ibrahim2020mixed}.
 By applying eigendecomposition to a node-node undirected adjacency matrix, the membership estimation problem boils down to a noisy matrix factorization under probability simplex constraints.
 This leads to $\X\approx \W\H$, where $\X\in\mathbb{R}^{K\times N}$ is extracted by the eigendecomposition of the $N\times N$ adjacency matrix (the rows of $\X$ are the first $K$ eigenvectors), $\H$'s columns are the mixed membership vectors correspond to the $N$ node.
 More precisely, $h_{k,\ell}$ is the probability that node $\ell$ is associated with community $k$.
 This physical interpretation also means that $\bm 1^\T\bm H=\bm 1^\T$ and $\bm H\geq \bm 0$.
 Hence, both \texttt{SPA} and convex optimization based separable NMF algorithms can be applied to tackle this problem, if the separability condition holds.
 In the context of community detection, separability is equivalent to the existence of ``pure nodes'' for each community, i.e., nodes who are only associated with a single community.

 {\bf Data.} We use two co-authorship networks, namely, the Data Base systems and Logic Programming (DBLP) data and the Microsoft Academic Graph (MAG) data.
 A community in DBLP is defined as a group of conferences.
-The ``field of study'' is considered as a community in MAG; see the \texttt{Matlab} format of this data from \cite{mao2017mixed}.
+The ``field of study'' is considered as a community in MAG.
+The ground-truth memberships of the nodes in these two datasets are known; see the \texttt{Matlab} format of this data from \cite{mao2017mixed}.

-In our experiments, we consider the nodes who contribute to 99\% of the energy (in terms of squared Euclidean norm) of the adjacency matrix.
-The remaining nodes are not used in the community detection task due to their rare collaboration with others.
+In our experiments, we consider the nodes who contribute to 99\% of the energy (in terms of squared Euclidean norm).
+The remaining nodes are not used in the algorithms due to their rare collaboration with others.
 The detailed statistics of the used DBLP and MAG data are given in Table~\ref{table:comm_stats}.

 {\bf Baselines.} We compare \texttt{MERIT} and \texttt{MERIT(0)} with three baselines.
 The first two algorithms are \texttt{GeoNMF} \cite{mao2017mixed} and \texttt{SPOC} \cite{panov2018consistent} as they are reportedly popular within the class of greedy method in context of community detection.
 And \texttt{FastGradient} as a candidate for the convex optimization based approach is included. \texttt{MERIT} uses the same hyperparameters setting as in the topic modeling problem, i.e., ${\lambda = 10^{-6},\mu = 10^{-5}}$.
 Again, we try multiple $\lambda$'s for \texttt{FastGradient} and report its best performance.